sighupio/fury-kubernetes-networking/katalog/cilium/README.md

 ## Configuration

-The calico package is deployed with the following configuration:
+The Cilium package is deployed with the following configuration:

 - TBD